21 Philly Jewelry Stores With Truly Stunning Engagement Rings

 L. Priori Jewelery owner Lauren Priori, a Gemological Institute of America grad gemologist, is dedicated to the craft of custom jewelry.
 Whether it’s reimagining an older piece, designing a new ring, or selecting one from the gorgeous wide selection in store, the team of women at this shop have got you covered.
 Options for engagement rings range from traditional white diamonds, black and grey diamonds and plenty of bright gemstones.

 Rittenhouse jewelry shop Egan Day prides itself on being, “an oasis for fine jewelry in Philadelphia.”
 Their feminine and minimalist engagement rings are to die for, with plenty of options of classic white diamonds and colored gemstones with unique shapes.
 The space itself is also constantly changing with the seasons to keep a fresh vibe, with crisp florals and thoughtful arrangements.

 This family-owned Main Line jewelry shop was our 2018 Best of Philly winner for Best Estate Jewelry.
 The vast selection of vintage and estate jewelry at A Brandt & Son is totally unique, ranging in pieces from the Georgian era through the Contemporary period.
 Check out their website to see stunning pieces like the Late Victorian “Moi et Toi” Diamond Bypass ring.

 701 Sansom Street, Washington Square West.

-Nestled on 7th & Sansom lies classic store Safian & Rudolph Jewelers, a company that has been helping customers find the perfect pieces of jewelry for the past 65 years.
+Nestled on 7th & Sansom lies classic Philadelphia store Safian & Rudolph Jewelers, a company that has been helping customers find the perfect pieces of jewelry for over 65 years.
 Their most popular ring is this classic engagement ring, complete with round brilliant cut diamonds on the shank as well as on the prongs.
-Safian & Rudolph Jewelers is also proud to ethically source conflict-free diamonds.
+They’re also proud to ethically source conflict-free diamonds.

 2003 Walnut Street, Rittenhouse.